An explanation of Mondrian's oeuvre by Michael Sciam

 Oil on Canvas, cm.
 50,5 x 50,5

-This interaction between definite space and indefinite makes the closed and stable square appear uncertain.
-Our quest for balance and unity (evoked by the square form) is challenged by the unforeseeable course of life (the endless lines and the variable proportions nearing unity without ever really attain it).
+This interaction between defined and undefined space makes the closed square appear uncertain.
+Our quest for balance and unity (evoked by the square) is challenged by the unforeseeable course of life (the endless lines and the variable proportions nearing unity without ever really attain it).

 Undefined squares

-Fig. 3 presents four areas verging to the proportions of squares (Fig. 3 Diagram – Areas 1, 2, 4, 5) which are fully accomplished in area 2 only which however remains open and therefore subject to the expanding action of the opposite lines:
+Fig. 3 presents four areas verging to the proportions of squares (Fig. 3 Diagram – Areas 1, 2, 4, 5).
+These are fully accomplished in area 2 only which however remains open and therefore subject to the expanding action of the opposite lines:

 Composition 1 with Red and Blue, 1931, Piet Mondrian